mwhudson/subiquity/DESIGN.md

 1. Subiquity is entirely usable by pressing up, down, space (or return) and the occasional bit of typing.

 2. The UI never blocks.
 If something takes more than about 0.1s, it is done in the background, possibly with some kind of indication in the UI and the ability to cancel if appropriate.
-(We should consider making sure that if we pop up a progress dialog while something happens -- e.g. applying keyboard configuration, which the user just has to wait for until going on to the next screen -- that the dialog appears for at least, say, 0.5s to avoid flickering the UI).
+If indication is shown, it is shown for at least 1s to avoid flickering the UI.
+There is a helper, `wait_with_text_dialog` for this.

 3. General UX principles that it is worth keeping in mind: